-(1) Whenever the Authority finds it appropriate, it may issue a limited rating to an AMO that maintains or alters only a particular type of airframe, powerplant, propeller, radio, instrument, computer or accessory, or parts thereof, or performs only specialised maintenance requiring equipment and skills not ordinarily found in an AMO with ratings as specified in regulation 15.
+- (1) Whenever the Authority finds it appropriate, it may issue a limited rating to an AMO that maintains or alters only a particular type of airframe, power-plant, propeller, radio, instrument, computer, accessory or parts or performs only specialised maintenance requiring equipment and skills not ordinarily found in an AMO with ratings as specified in regulation 13. - (2) A rating issued under sub regulation (1) may be limited to- - (a) a specific model aircraft, engine, or constituent part, or to any number of parts made by a particular manufacturer; - (b) airframes of a particular make and model; - (c) engines of a particular make and model; - (d) propellers of a particular make and model; - (e) instruments of a particular make and model; - (f) computers of a particular make and model; - (g) radio equipment of a particular make and model; - (h) accessories of a particular make and model; - (i) landing gear components; - (j) floats, by make; - (k) non-destructive inspection, testing, and processing; - (l) emergency equipment; - (m) rotor blades by make and model; - (n) aircraft fabric work; or - (o) any other purpose for which the Authority finds the applicant's request is appropriate.

-- (2) A rating issued under sub regulation (1) may be limited to- - (a) a specific model aircraft, engine, or constituent part, or to any number of parts made by a particular manufacturer- - (b) airframes of a particular make and model; - (c) engines of a particular make and model; - (d) propellers of a particular make and model; - (e) instruments of a particular make and model; - (f) computers of a particular make and model; - (g) radio equipment of a particular make and model; - (h) accessories of a particular make and model; - (i) landing gear components; - (j) floats, by make; - (k) non-destructive inspection, testing, and processing; - (l) emergency equipment rotor blades, by make and model; - (m) Rotor blades by make and model; - (n) aircraft fabric work; and - (j) any other purpose for which the Authority finds the applicant's request is appropriate. - (3) A specialised service rating may be issued to an AMO to perform specific maintenance or processes and the specific operating provisions of the AMO shall identify the specification used in performing specialised services which may be- - (a) a civil or military specification that is currently used by industry and approved by the Authority; or - (b) a specification developed by the AMO and approved by the Authority.
+- (3) A specialised service rating may be issued to an AMO to perform specific maintenance or processes and the specific operating provisions of the AMO shall identify the specification used in performing specialised services which may be- - (a) a civil or military specification that is currently used by industry and approved by the Authority; or - (b) a specification developed by the AMO and approved by the Authority.